shannonjryan/pyBLOSSUM/README.md

 # pyBLOSSUM - a tool for assessing the Ballistic Limit Of Spacecraft Structures Under Micrometeoroid and orbital debris impact

-This library provides ballistic limit equations (BLEs) for calculating the performance of spacecraft structures under impact by micrometeoroid and orbital debris (MMOD) particles at hypervelocity.
+This repository provides ballistic limit equations (BLEs) for calculating the performance of spacecraft structures under impact by micrometeoroid and orbital debris (MMOD) particles at hypervelocity.

 ## Getting started
 To download this Git project open a terminal/command prompt and enter: